To kick things off; strategic thinking is different to strategic planning. Here’s why:

 strategic thinking creates clarity

-Creativity and ‘out of the box’ thinking stems from strategic thinking.
+Creativity and ‘out of the box’ thinking stems from strategic thinking skills.
 We envisage and predict the future we wish to see.
-This provides clarity on what we’re looking to achieve and is where we combine strategic thinking with strategic planning to define the ‘what’, ‘why’ and ‘how’ for our strategy.
+This provides clarity on what we’re looking to achieve and is where we combine strategic thinking with planning to define the ‘what’, ‘why’ and ‘how’ for our strategy.
 Remember thinking provides the purpose, planning provides the path!

 Furthermore, clarity creates better decision making.
 When we mix together the vision and how we’re going to get there, our decision-making process becomes much easier, aligning our decisions with our vision and strategy.